murkl/arch-os/runtime/README.md

-# runtime — the program the trees beside it are run by
+# runtime: the program the trees beside it are run by

 A single Go binary that draws an interface, asks questions, keeps the answers and runs shell in order, reporting exactly where it broke.
-It is built as `installer-linux-amd64` and a release ships it under whatever name that release goes by — `archos`, in this one.
+It is built as `installer-linux-amd64` and a release ships it under whatever name that release goes by, `archos` in this one.

-It installs nothing, and it knows nothing about Arch Linux, disks, packages or desktops — there is not one of those words in the source.
+It installs nothing, and it knows nothing about Arch Linux, disks, packages or
+desktops: there is not one of those words in the source.
 What is asked, what the answers mean and what the shell does is **one yaml and the folders beside it**.
 Started without one, the binary says so and stops.